-In Years 7 & 8 your child will be given an end of year target called a “Step” (replacing the National Curriculum levels now that these have ceased to exist).
-In Years 9, 10 & 11 your child will have a target GCSE grade.
-Invariably there will be times when the target just isn’t right, so to try and avoid this happening we will review the targets after every data collection and may adjust them.
-We will always have a conversation with your child before doing this.
+In Years 7 & 8 your child will be given end of year targets called a “Step” (replacing the National Curriculum levels now that these have ceased to exist).
+They too will receive a minimum expected target and an aspirational target.
+In Years 9, 10 & 11 your child will have GCSE target grades, both minimum and aspirational.

-We will give you at least two progress reports a year to show how your child is getting on and you will also be able to see these on E-Portal.
-Any information you receive about your child’s progress will show a target for the school year and progress towards it for every term.
+We will give you at least two progress reports a year to show how your child is getting on and you will also be able to see these on the Parent App.
+Any information you receive about your child’s progress will show a target for the school year, their current grade or step and progress towards it for every term.

 If you have any concerns about your child’s targets, or are confused by them, please contact their Progress and Guidance Leader in the first instance.
 If you are concerned about your child’s progress in a particular subject then contact their teacher.